Berkeley-CS61B/website-fa23/materials/lab/lab03/index.md

 You can click on **`blue text`**{: .blue} to navigate to that file and line.

+{% include alert.html type="info" content="
+**NOTE**: To get a sense of how you would interpret stack traces in, you would usually start from the top.
+As mentioned, the first line in the stack trace is where the error occurred - in other words, it is the last method call that took place before the error, so you can use that to isolate where the bug is.
+Depending on how the program is written, how it's designed and what code you've written/contributed, you would navigate to the appropriate line in the stack trace and click on the **`blue text`**{: .blue} to go that line and start debugging.
+" %}

 ---

 {% include alert.html type="warning" content="
-For each of the following stages, **only change what is necessary**!
+**INFO**: For each of the following stages, **only change what is necessary**!
 You should not be rewriting entire blocks of code unless otherwise specified.
 We've included how many lines we changed as a guideline.
 " %}